tdwg/bdq/tg2/_review/docs/vocabularies/index.md

 ## 2 BDQ Core Vocabularies

 ### 2.1 Vocabularies Foundational to BDQ Core
-- [BDQ Core Tests and Assertions Vocabulary](../bdqcore/index.md) - this vocabulary is likely to be the focus of interest for both implementers and consumers of the outputs of implementations of tests and assertions.
-This vocabulary uses the namespace abbreviation `bdqcore:` for the namespace `https://rs.tdwg.org/bdqcore`.
+- [BDQ Core Tests and Assertions](../bdqcore/index.md) - this vocabulary is likely to be the focus of interest for both implementers and consumers of the outputs of implementations of Tests and Assertions.
+This vocabulary uses the namespace `https://rs.tdwg.org/bdqcore` (abbreviated `bdqcore:`).
 The specifications defined in `bdqcore:` make use of terms from the other three vocabularies defined by the standard and listed below.
-- [Fitness For Use Framework Ontology](../bdqffdq/index.md) - this vocabulary, in the form of an ontology, provides the semantics of terms that describe data quality and fitness for use in the namespace `https://rs.tdwg.org/bdqffdq` (abbreviated `bdqffdq:`), these are the terms used to describe the tests in bdqcore:.
+- [Fitness for Use Ontology](../bdqffdq/index.md) - this vocabulary, in the form of an ontology, provides the semantics of terms that describe data quality and fitness for use in the namespace `https://rs.tdwg.org/bdqffdq` (abbreviated `bdqffdq:`), these are the terms used to describe the Tests in bdqcore:.

 ### 2.2 Vocabularies Supporting BDQ Core

-- [Test Specification Controlled Vocabulary List of Terms](../list/bdq/index.md) - this vocabulary provides definitions of terms within the namespace `https://rs.tdwg.org/bdq` (abbreviated `bdq:`), which are to be used within the specifications of the tests covered by `bdqcore:`.
+- [BDQ Controlled Vocabulary List of Terms](../list/bdq/index.md) - this vocabulary provides definitions of terms within the namespace `https://rs.tdwg.org/bdq` (abbreviated `bdq:`), which are to be used within the specifications of the Tests covered by `bdqcore:`.
 Provides values for bdqffdq:Parameter and bdqffdq:UseCase.
 - [Data Quality Dimension Controlled Vocabulary List of Terms](../list/bdqdim/index.md) - this vocabulary provides definitions of terms within the namespace `https://rs.tdwg.org/bdqdim` (abbreviated `bdqdim:`), which provides names and the preferred labels of values recommended for populating the specific term `bdqffdq:DataQualityDimension`.
-- [Data Quality Criteria Controlled Vocabulary List of Terms](../list/bdqcrit/index.md) - this vocabulary provides definitions of terms within the namespace `https://rs.tdwg.org/bdqcrit` (abbreviated `bdqcrit:`), which provides names and the preferred labels of values recommended for populating the specific term `bdqffdq:Criterion`.
+- [Data Quality Criterion Controlled Vocabulary List of Terms](../list/bdqcrit/index.md) - this vocabulary provides definitions of terms within the namespace `https://rs.tdwg.org/bdqcrit` (abbreviated `bdqcrit:`), which provides names and the preferred labels of values recommended for populating the specific term `bdqffdq:Criterion`.
 - [Data Quality Enhancement Controlled Vocabulary List of Terms](../list/bdqenh/index.md) - this vocabulary provides definitions of terms within the namespace `https://rs.tdwg.org/bdqenh` (abbreviated `bdqenh:`), which provides names and the preferred labels of values recommended for populating the specific term `bdqffdq:Enhancement`.

 ## 3 Namespace Abbreviations